-To make that all-important decision much easier, we’re breaking down the two tiers to help you choose the right one.
-This blog's quite long, so here are some links to the different bits:
+To make that all-important decision much easier, we’re breaking down two of the most popular HubSpot pricing plans to help you choose the right one.
+This blog's quite long, giving you all the information you need to make the right choice.
+To make it easier to navigate, here are some links to the different bits:

-If you purchase too light of a package, then you’re risking out on missing crucial features that you may need.
+If you purchase too light of a package, then you risk missing out on missing crucial features that you may need.
 On the other hand, buying too large a package means you could spend too much of your budget on features that aren’t even relevant to you - or you’re not quite ready to use.

 Again, if you’re just starting out with HubSpot and inbound marketing, then the Marketing Starter package is more ideal.

 If you’re thinking of investing in HubSpot Marketing Starter, at the most, it will cost £42 per month.

 This is unless you commit to an annual subscription where the fee is lowered to £38 each month, giving you a 10% saving.
 In which case, you’ll need to pay an annual fee upfront which is billed at £454 for the year.

 HubSpot Professional, on the other hand, costs £655 each month and is always billed annually.

 At £7406 more than an annual Starter subscription, the Professional subscription is a much steeper investment but you get a staggering amount of increased functionality, with the package offering custom reports, optimisation extras and advanced support in return.